 - How long should grow lights be on for seedlings?

-- 18-20 hours on, 4-6 hours off.
-A dark period is important even at the seedling stage.
-Avoid 24-hour light cycles, which can produce weaker root systems and mild chronic stress compared to plants given a proper rest period.
+- 18-20 hours on, 4-6 hours off for cannabis.
+14-16 hours is adequate for most vegetable and herb seedlings.
+A dark period is important even at the seedling stage: plants use it for root development and cellular repair.
+Avoid 24-hour light cycles, which can produce weaker root systems compared to plants given a proper rest period.

 - Is LED or fluorescent better for seedlings?